 Fight or flight is a survival mechanism.
-It was intended to help humans survive being chased by wild animals back in the caveman days.
-When we enter survival mode, our pupils dilate, blood sugar levels rise, adrenaline is released, and our hearts beat faster.
-We become fully equipped with all the tools we need to run from a hungry tiger and save our lives!
+It was intended to help humans survive being chased by wild animals in the caveman days.
+When we enter survival mode, our pupils dilate, blood sugar levels rise, adrenaline releases and our hearts beat faster.
+We become fully equipped with all the necessary tools to run from a hungry tiger and save our lives!

 Today, the hungry tiger is no longer.
 Instead, he's been replaced by stressful jobs, financial stressors,